fuseaux-1-OK

 A PROVENCALE TRADITION

-It is in the 19th century, in Provence, that the first lavender wands appeared.
-With the development of the perfume industry in Grasse, lavender, until then present in the wild and used mainly for its medicinal properties, began to be cultivated and then distilled to meet the growing demand of perfumers.
-In parallel to the essential oil, the lavender growers transformed it into handcrafted objects to preserve its perfume.
+It was in the late 18th century, in Provence, that the first lavender wands appeared.
+This period coincides with the rise of the perfume industry in Grasse, where lavender, previously found wild and mainly used for its medicinal properties, was cultivated and distilled, producing an essential oil sought after for its olfactory qualities.